kdeldycke/awesome-falsehood/README.md

 represent the history of local time for many representative locations around the globe.
 - [The Long, Painful History of Time](http://naggum.no/lugm-time.html) - Most
-of the idiosyncracies in time keeping can find an explanation in history.
+of the idiosyncrasies in time keeping can find an explanation in history.
 - [You Advocate a Calendar Reform](https://qntm.org/calendar) - Your idea will not work.
 This article tells you why.
 - [So You Want to Abolish Time Zones](https://qntm.org/abolish) – Abolishing